JKorf/CoinEx.Net/README.md

 Additionaly, all sockets can be closed with the `UnsubscribeAllStreams` method.
 Beware that when a client is disposed the sockets are automatically disposed.
 This means that if the code is no longer in the using statement the eventhandler won't fire anymore.

 ## Release notes
+* Version 2.0.2 - 06 dec 2018
+	* Fix for user-agent error on .Net framework

 * Version 2.0.1 - 06 dec 2018
 	* Fixed freezes if called from the UI thread